ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 ### Problem

-Back in January 2022, [a blog post explaining how {renv} 0.15.0 interacts with the r-universe](/blog/2022/01/06/runiverse-renv/) was put up on the rOpenSci blog.
+Back in January 2022, [a blog post explaining how {renv} 0.15.0 interacts with the R-universe](/blog/2022/01/06/runiverse-renv/) was put up on the rOpenSci blog.
 It describes the model by which {renv} will restore package versions in R.
-In brief, if {renv} sees a binary package version that's on CRAN or a CRAN archive, it will use that version, and if it does not find that version there, it will install from the r-universe if the SHA hash matches the package DESCRIPTION, and then from the GitHub hash if it does not match.
+In brief, if {renv} sees a binary package version that's on CRAN or a CRAN archive, it will use that version, and if it does not find that version there, it will install from the R-universe if the SHA hash matches the package DESCRIPTION, and then from the GitHub hash if it does not match.

-We had initially put up our packages on the r-universe because it was a good way to distribute them without taxing the user's GitHub API calls, but there were some issues to hosting only our packages.
+We had initially put up our packages on the R-universe because it was a good way to distribute them without taxing the user's GitHub API calls, but there were some issues to hosting only our packages.
 Imagine that you are a macOS or Windows user and you find that a new-to-you package has just updated on CRAN.
 What happens when you try to install it?